Continuing Education for guide dog teams

 3 Guide dog teams in July 2024, after walking the Austrian Camino from Schönbrunn to Purkersdorf.
 Tired and happy.

-We need you: Would you like to support this project?
+Would you like to support coming projects?
 Please get in touch with us! office@hillfshunde.at or donate directly:

 Account Name: Independence Dogs Austria